vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 The first step is to install Neovim.
 You can do this by searching for the v0.12 release (or greater) on the [Neovim GitHub page](https://github.com/neovim/neovim/releases/).

-Imagine that you already have your configuration directory set up at `~/.config/nvim/`, and you don't want to remove everything you have there.
+If you already have your configuration directory set up at `~/.config/nvim/`, and you don't want to remove everything you have there.
 You can create a new directory called `~/.config/nvim-new/` and put your new configuration there.

 To use it without changing your current setup, you can start Neovim with the `NVIM_APPNAME` environment variable set to `nvim-new`.
 Create an alias in your shell configuration file (e.g., `~/.bashrc` or `~/.zshrc`):